invalidusernamecalled/random_string_generator/README.md

 /x symbol extended symbol set
 /h author info

-All options must be combined like this /Cn
-Multiple options like /cc Increases probability
+All options must be combined like this /Cn  (NOT /C /n) Repeating option like /cc Increases set probability
       NOT /C /n